dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 💻 npm run deploy
 ```

-This will build your app into the build directory and the push all the right stuff to github to the right branch and everything.
+This will build your app into the build directory and the push all the right stuff to github to the gh-pages branch and everything.
+However!
+This will not push your code that is still in `master` you will still need to `add`, `commit`, and `push` all of your actual code from `local/master` to `origin/master`.
+All the deploy script does is help keep your published website in `gh-pages` clean and separate from your source code.

 ## A word about debugging